What is a Site Area?

 In this tab, you can access historical datasets from Airbus and Maxar to check how your area evolves through time and monitor changes.

-The orange button will fetch the most recent dataset available, but you can pick the Find more dates button if you need another date.
+The orange button will fetch the most recent dataset available by creating a Timeline, but you can pick the View other dates button if you need another date.

 The dataset fetched will appear under the historical tab.

-You can choose the Add Date button to add more dates from the dataset list.
+You can choose the Add Timeline View button to add more dates from the dataset list.

 Then all the dates picked will appear in a list.
 Click on any of them to view it.

 If you want to create a mosaic image using a historical dataset, you need to first add it to the historical tab.
-After adding it, you go back to the Imagery Tab and select Add Image, and the respective providers are now available.
+After adding it, you go back to the Imagery Tab and select Create Mosaic Imagery, and the respective providers are now available.

 Then select Next, to choose the specific dataset you want to create a mosaic from.